roadrunner-server/docs/customization/plugin.md

 )

 type (
-    // Service interface can be implemented by the plugin to use Start-Stop functionality Service interface {
+    // Service interface can be implemented by the plugin to use start/stop functionality Service interface {
         // Serve starts the plugin
         Serve() chan error